top of page

 BIO

-Dr Thorsten Scheiner is a Visiting Professor at the Free University of Berlin and an Honorary Fellow at the Institute of Learning Sciences and Teacher Education at the Australian Catholic University.
+Dr Thorsten Scheiner is a Visiting Professor at Freie Universität Berlin and an Honorary Fellow at the Institute for Learning Sciences and Teacher Education at Australian Catholic University.
+His research programme sits at the intersection of mathematics education and the learning sciences, investigating how students learn mathematics and how teachers develop the professional knowledge, noticing, and instructional practices needed to recognise and build on that learning.

-Scheiner’s research appears in leading international journals, including Educational Studies in Mathematics, the Journal of Mathematics Teacher Education, and ZDM – Mathematics Education.
-His expertise has earned him invitations as a visiting scholar at institutions such as Stanford University and the University of California, Berkeley.
-He has received numerous awards, fellowships, and grants, and he serves on the editorial boards of several top-tier international education journals.
+Scheiner’s research has appeared in leading international journals, including Educational Studies in Mathematics, the Journal of Mathematics Teacher Education, Teaching and Teacher Education, and ZDM – Mathematics Education.
+His expertise has led to invitations as a visiting scholar at institutions such as Stanford University and the University of California, Berkeley.
+He has received numerous awards, fellowships, and grants, and serves in editorial roles for several leading international journals in mathematics education and teacher education.

-A dedicated mathematics educator, Scheiner has taught mathematics and mathematics education at universities in Australia, Germany, and New Zealand, and has experience teaching secondary mathematics in multiple school systems.
-His commitment to inclusive learning environments is evident in his sustained efforts to recognise and value each learner's mathematical contributions and to challenge systemic barriers such as deficit thinking in mathematics classrooms.
+A dedicated mathematics educator, Scheiner has taught mathematics and mathematics education at universities in Australia, Germany, and New Zealand, and has experience teaching mathematics across different school systems.
+His commitment to inclusive and equitable mathematics education is reflected in his sustained efforts to challenge deficit thinking, recognise each learner’s mathematical contributions, and support learning environments in which all students can participate meaningfully and develop as capable mathematical thinkers.

 He is a former Fellow of the Foundation of German Business.